ryanmcdonough/hashgenerator/README.md

 Browser based hash generation, making use of CryptoJS to allow you to self host a quick and easy hash generator.

-You can now also use hashgenerator to attempt to identify which types of hash an input may be.
+You can now also use hashgenerator to attempt to identify which types of hash an input may be and also generate Pseudo Random Numbers.
+These both use the hashIdentity and uheprng plugins also on my github profile.

 Originally built for hashfor.me, this project is a quick hack together of resources to allow you to generate hashes with ease.</p>